FORTH-ModelBasedTracker/MocapNET/README.md

 </br>

-# This is the new MNET3 branch that holds the BMVC21 3D hand pose estimation code, until code is polished and ready to be pulled in the main MocapNET branch..!
+# This is the new MNET3 branch that holds the [BMVC 2021 3D hand pose estimation code](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1334.html), until code is polished and ready to be pulled in the main MocapNET branch..!

 ### Please be patient as due to the volume of work needed this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..
 For now it is best if someone needs just body to use the master branch and if someone needs body+hands to checkout the mnet3 branch.